 This group of qualified and experienced individuals were my fellow colleagues, around the same age range, serving in similar roles as we were interviewing for.
 We started this group as we discharged and kept serving for years, when we were called for reserve duty.

 As you can imagine, doing hundreds of teenagers interviews for over 10 years, gives you a nice perspective on how this high school age group looks and evolves through the years.
 More than that, we were able to compare them to ourselves, while we were their age, since we were all being recruited by the same parameters and similar roles.

-There was one difference between our generation and the following ones (up to the ones that were more than 15 years younger than us) that was interesting to notice and it actually took us a while to put our finger on it and give it a name.
+There was one difference between our generation and the following ones (down to the ones that were more than 15 years younger than us) that was interesting to notice and it actually took us a while to put our finger on it and give it a name.

 When we were interviewed and chosen for these specific roles, one of the main skills we were asked to demonstrate (knowingly and not knowingly) was the ability to deeply analyze a piece of information.
 To receive a broken, lacking data point and dive into it as deeply as possible and provide comprehensive-quality insight from it, as much we possibly could.

-This was what our interviewers were after because this was what was needed at that time and what the 'smart kids' knew to do.
+This was what our interviewers were after, because this was what was needed at that time and what the 'smart kids' knew to do.

 Back in our time, we didn't have this.
 The little information we got, we had deeply analyze it and squeeze it to the last bit of insight we could deduct, building that puzzle one piece at a time.
 The world changed, teenagers changed, their skill set changed and our screening process changed as a result.

 An amazing change to see from a 15 years perspective.